This content has been updated from the previous article published on September 27, 2023.

-With recent news reports on ADHD medication shortage, specifically Adderall®, it brings an interesting topic to mind – the modern pill dilemma.
-Have we become too reliant on medication?
-For many with Attention Deficit Hyperactivity Disorder (ADHD), medication is a lifeline.
-It can be a tool used to enable longer periods of focus, and in turn greater success in various fields of life.
-ADHD is among the most common mental conditions in children and teens; CHADD reports approximately 5.3 million children between ages of 3-17 (8.7%) have a current diagnosis of ADHD.
-ADHD is slightly less common in adults, with approximately 8 million adults (approx. 5%) reported to be living with the condition.
+For many living with attention deficit hyperactivity disorder (ADHD), medication often plays an important role.
+It can help enable longer periods of focus and lead to greater success in many aspects of life.
+ADHD is one of the most common mental conditions in children and teens.
+CHADD reports approximately 6.5 million children between ages 3-17 (10.5 percent) are currently diagnosed with ADHD.
+It is slightly less common among adults, with around 15.5 million adults (6 percent) reported as living with the condition.

-- Loss of appetite or reduced appetite
+- Loss or reduction of appetite

 - Difficulty falling asleep or disrupted sleep patterns